France plays down report of ransom paid for Niger hostages

 “Although governments deny that they’re paying ransom, everyone is pretty much aware that money has passed hands, indirectly through different accounts and it ends up in the treasury, let us say, of Al Qaeda in the Islamic Maghreb and allows them to buy weapons and recruit,” said Huddleston.

-From June 2009 to December 2011, Huddleston was the U.S. Deputy Assistant Secretary of Defense for African Affairs.
+From June 2009 to December 2011, Huddleston was the U.S. Deputy Assistant Secretary of Defence for African Affairs.

 Sarkozy’s chief of staff during the time of the hostage-taking, Claude Gueant, insisted ransoms had never been paid.